 Option delta as number of shares

 You can look at delta as a proxy for number of shares.
-In the example above, your total position has the same directional exposure as 70 shares of the underlying stock.
-Both positions would appreciate by 70 dollars for every 1 dollar increase per share in the stock price.
+In the example above, the option portfolio has the same directional exposure as 70 shares of the underlying stock.
+Both positions would appreciate by 70 dollars for every 1 dollar increase in the stock price.
 Both would lose 70 dollars for every 1 dollar decline in the share price.

-When you know the total delta of your position and therefore know how many shares it represents in terms of directional exposure, you can easily hedge this directional exposure in case that you want to eliminate it for some reason.
+When you know total delta of your position and therefore know how many shares it represents in terms of directional exposure, you can hedge this directional exposure to eliminate it (if you want to avoid the directional exposure, but don't want to close the position for some reason).

-Because all your options together behave as 70 shares of the underlying stock, you can hedge your position by selling 70 shares of the stock short.
+Because all the options together behave as 70 shares of the underlying stock, you can hedge your position by short selling 70 shares of the stock.
 The resulting directional exposure is zero.
 By delta hedging your position, you have eliminated the risk resulting from directional moves in the underlying stock's price.

-Delta hedging can also be used in the opposite direction – you hedge a position in stocks using options.
+Delta hedging can also be used in the opposite direction – hedge a stock position using options.
 Let's say you hold 500 shares in J.P.
 Morgan stock and for some reason you want to temporarily eliminate the directional exposure.
-You might be for example going on vacation for a week and you are afraid that your stock will go down while you are away.
+For instance, you may be going on vacation for a week and you are afraid that your stock will go down while you are away.
 At the same time, you don't want to sell your stock for tax reasons.

-The idea about delta hedging and going on vacation is not entirely perfect.
-The reason is that an option’s delta itself is not constant and changes with many factors, mainly with the moneyness of the option (and therefore with the underlying stock’s price movement).
+The idea about delta hedging and going on vacation is not perfect.
+The reason is that option delta itself is not constant and changes with many factors, mainly with the moneyness of the option (and therefore with the underlying stock price movement).
 Delta also changes with passage of time or volatility.

-On the contrary, the stock going up could make you underhedged, as the options’ delta would go closer to zero, and you would need to buy additional puts.
+On the contrary, the stock going up can make you underhedged, as the put option delta goes closer to zero.
+In this case you need to buy additional put contracts.

 Delta hedging by selling options